ES-DOC/esdoc-testing/pyesdoc/ResponsibleParty.md

 ### Tests
 1. Create and publish a valid person and an organization
-    1. Create valid person and organization CIM documents in py-esdoc.
+    1. Create valid person and organization CIM documents in using a [py-esdoc script](https://github.com/ES-DOC/esdoc-testing/blob/master/pyesdoc/create_responsible_party.py).

       ```
       rm ~/esdoc-testing/pyesdoc/responsible_party/*